Kitayama Yakushido

 Area: Kitashiobara Village

-【Ancient temple watching over the lacquer village】 Aizu's Five Yakushi, 'Kitayama Yakushido', embodies unique beliefs and child-rearing customs.
+【Ancient temple watching over the lacquer village】 Aizu's Five Yakushi, 'Kitayama Yakushido', breathing unique faith and child-rearing customs

-'Kitayama Yakushido', quietly standing amidst the tranquil scenery of Kitashiobara Village, is a prestigious hall representing the 'Northern Yakushi' among the 'Five Yakushi of Aizu', which has protected the entire region from disasters, positioned centrally in the Aizu basin and in all directions.
+'Kitayama Yakushido', quietly standing amidst the serene landscapes of Kitashiobara Village.
+This is a prestigious hall that corresponds to the 'Northern Yakushi' among the 'Five Yakushi of Aizu', which has protected the entire region from calamities, positioned centrally in the Aizu Basin and in all directions.
 It has long gathered strong faith from local people and continues to convey a unique culture rooted in the region.

 ■ Why is it called 'Lacquer Yakushi'?

-The unique highlight of this hall lies in its alternative name, 'Kitayama Lacquer Yakushi'.
+The quirky highlight of this hall lies in its alternate name, 'Kitayama Lacquer Yakushi'.

-• Guardian of traditional industries: This area was once a major production site for lacquer, the raw material for Aizu lacquerware, where lacquer craftsmen and artisans frequently visited to pray for good quality lacquer harvests and healing.
+• Guardian of traditional industries: This area was once a major production site for lacquer, the raw material for Aizu lacquerware, where lacquer artisans and craftsmen frequented to pray for good quality lacquer harvests and healing.

-• Craft supported by faith: This important place has a historical background that has continuously supported the development of the traditional craft 'Aizu lacquer' from the aspect of faith.
+• Craftsmanship supported by faith: This important place has a historical background of continuously supporting the development of the traditional craft 'Aizu lacquer' from the aspect of faith.

-■ 'Futatsugo Mairi' wishing for the healthy growth of my child
+■ 'Two Children Pilgrimage' wishing for the healthy growth of one's child

-Another distinctive feature is the custom of 'Futatsugo Mairi', which has been passed down in this area for a long time.
+Another distinctive feature is the long-standing custom of 'Two Children Pilgrimage' (Futatsugo-mairi) in this area.

-• Prayer for healthy growth: It is said that if you visit with a child who has turned 2 years old in their counting age, they will grow up healthy and strong throughout their life.
+• Prayer for healthy growth: It is said that bringing a child who has turned 2 years old (in counted years) for a visit will ensure they grow up healthy and strong.

-• Prayers that breathe life into daily life: Every year in September, the festival is bustling with many families wishing for their children's health, allowing you to feel the sacred atmosphere where the daily lives and prayers of the people of Aizu intersect.
+• Prayers alive in daily life: The annual September festival is bustling with many families wishing for their children's health, allowing one to feel the sacred atmosphere where the daily lives and prayers of the people of Aizu intersect.

 Apply for a tour